Information on Types of Inspections Services

 Lead Paint Inspection

 The use of Lead Paint in homes was eliminated in 1978.
-If your home was built prior to 1978 getting an Inspection specifically to detect lead paint could be advisable but is absolutely critical before you do any type of home improvement projects that require even mild demolition.
+If your home was built prior to 1978 getting an Inspection specifically to detect lead paint could be advisable but is absolutely critical before you do any type of home improvement project that require even mild demolition.
 Many of our A-Pro locations are certified in lead paint inspection.

 The health implications associated with lead paint are serious, the toxins from lead paint are most dangerous when the paint is disturbed in some manner and the dust particles infused with lead come in contact with people.
 Children and women who are pregnant or may become pregnant are the most susceptible to the negative effects associated with high lead exposure.